chelseaerinavery/todo_frontend/README.md

+## To-Do

+Welcome to To-Do!
+This is a web application built with React, Express middleware, Node.js, and a MySQL database that allows users to create, manage, and prioritize their daily tasks in a colorful and engaging way.

 The To-Do app also includes an edit feature that allows users to modify tasks after completion, a completed feature to toggle completion of a task, as well as a delete button that allows users to remove completed tasks from the list.